SkyCiv Documentation

 One-way Shear

-The one-way shear limit state, also known as flexural shear, is located at a distance “d” from the face of a column, at the Critical Shear Plane (Refer to Figure 1), and is based on AS3600 Clause 8.2.7.1
+The one-way shear limit state, also known as flexural shear, recognizes that the footing may fail in shear similar to a wide beam along a critical shear plane located at a distance “d” from the face of the column (Figure 1), based on AS3600 Clause 8.2.7.1

-The One-way Shear Demand or Vu is calculated assuming the footing is cantilevered away from the column where the area is (red) hatched, indicated in Figure 2.
+The One-way Shear Demand or Vu is calculated assuming the footing is cantilevered away from the column where the red area is indicated in Figure 1.

 \( \phi \text{V}_{uc} = \phi \beta_{1} \times \beta_{2} \times \beta_{3} \times b_{v} \times d_{o} \times f_{cv} \times A_{st}^{\frac{2}{3}} \rightarrow \) Equation 2 (AS3600 Eq.
 8.2.7.1